 Research and Instructional Labs

-- Laboratory TAs are on duty during all of the scheduled operational hours and course TAs monitor those times when classes meet in the lab.
+- Laboratory TAs are on duty during some of the scheduled operational hours (including all evening hours) and course TAs monitor those times when classes meet in the lab.

 - Please read the Guidelines for Behavior in the GISL.